12.4 - Example: Places Rated Data - Principal Component Method

 2. Similarly, Factor 2 is correlated most strongly with Crime, Education, and Economics.
 You can say that the second factor is primarily a measure of these variables.

 3. Likewise, Factor 3 is correlated most strongly with Climate and Economics.
-You can say that the first factor is primarily a measure of these variables.
+You can say that the third factor is primarily a measure of these variables.

 The interpretation above is very similar to that obtained in the standardized principal component analysis.